What is a Subroutine in VBA?

 To use subroutines and functions, there are set of rules that one has to follow.

-- A subroutine or function name cannot contain space
+- A subroutine or VBA call function name cannot contain space

-- A subroutine or function name should start with a letter or an underscore.
+- An Excel VBA Call Sub or function name should start with a letter or an underscore.
 It cannot start with a number or a special character

 - A subroutine or function name cannot be a keyword.
 A keyword is a word that has special meaning in VBA.
 Words like Private, Sub, Function, and End, etc. are all examples of keywords.
 The compiler uses them for specific tasks.